pce/pce.github.io/_posts/2021-04-29-Promises-and-Futures-and-Async.md

 > ⚠️ `std::future::get()` invalidates the state, so "get" can be called **only once**

+Syncronization: a future get call blocks (task), a thread join is waiting (thread).

+> ℹ️  A `std::shared_future` is copyable or can refer to shared state (with other asycronous return objects). [std::shared_future](https://en.cppreference.com/w/cpp/thread/shared_future)

 [std::future](https://en.cppreference.com/w/cpp/thread/future)

-Syncronization: a future get call blocks (task), a thread join is waiting (thread).

-> ℹ️  A `std::shared_future` is copyable or can refer to shared state (with other asycronous return obejcts). [std::shared_future](https://en.cppreference.com/w/cpp/thread/shared_future)

 ## Async